The kuhli loach, sometimes called the coolie loach or leopard loach, is a peaceful, freshwater, bottom-dwelling fish.

 As we mentioned early, it is extremely difficult to breed these fish so don’t be disheartened if they don’t breed.

 Kuhli Loaches are small freshwater fish.
-They are a nocturnal animal that will shy away if not kept within a small group of the same species.
+They are nocturnal animals that will shy away if not kept within a small group of the same species.

 They are lively during the night, so keep a tight cover on your tank or they might attempt to escape!